-Abstract
+Abstract.
 The emergence in the past years of Bayesian analysis in many methodological and applied fields as the solution to the modeling of complex problems cannot be dissociated from major changes in its computational implementation.
-We show in this review how the advances in both Bayesian analysis and statistical computation are intermingled.
+We show in this review how the advances in Bayesian analysis and statistical computation are intermingled.

-Keywords: Monte Carlo methods, importance sampling, MCMC algorithms.
+Key words and phrases: Monte Carlo methods, importance sampling, Markov chain Monte Carlo (MCMC) algorithms.